-The Rocks area of Sydney is steeped in history, so whilst on our tour of Sydney Sights & Landmarks we decided to choose somewhere historic for a lunch break.
-As soon as I saw the Australian Hotel I knew I wanted to eat there.
+The Rocks area of Sydney steeped in history, so while on our tour of Sydney Sights & Landmarks, we decided to choose somewhere historic for a lunch break and as soon as I saw the Australian Hotel, I knew I wanted to eat there.

 The final pizza was the Mediterranean Pizza which had a pesto and tomato sauce base, garlic chicken, kalamata olives Spanish onion and roasted eggplant topped with mozzarella cheese.

-The Australian was a great choice for lunch, really casual environment with delicious food, friendly staff and plenty of historic atmosphere.
+The Australian was an excellent choice for lunch, really casual environment with delicious food, friendly staff and plenty of authentic atmosphere about the place.

 Oh, I had a quick read of the history behind the Australian Hotel and found:

 - At that time it was located on George Street.

 - When the plague epidemic hit Sydney in 1900, they condemned the building.

 - A new home for the Australian Hotel was found in Cumberland St.

 Do you like knowing the history behind an area you visit?
 Would you be more likely to stop at The Australian Hotel for lunch or would you choose a regular cafe?